MuskanRaisinghani23/VolunteerManagement/README.md

 # WEVolunteer Project

 ## Project Overview
-WEVolunteer serves as a worldwide platform facilitating communication between volunteers and organizations in need.
+WEVolunteer serves as a global platform facilitating communication between volunteers and organizations in need.
 Developed using Java in NetBeans, this application aims to establish a centralized system that seamlessly connects volunteers with organizations.
 The project's core objective is to enhance the efficiency of aligning volunteer opportunities with aid requests, fostering a stronger sense of community engagement and support.

 ## Problem Statement
 Currently, there is no centralized system to efficiently connect volunteers with those seeking help.
 WEVolunteer aims to bridge this gap by providing a platform for companies, NGOs, and aid requesters to collaborate and coordinate effectively.